J0J0HA/wwshc/README.md

-# Not discontinued!
+# Discontinued!
-**This project is neither finished nor discontinued!**
+**This project is discontinued in an unfinished state!**
-It may seems so, since the last commit is very long ago, but this is still being supported.
-If you want a feature to be added or have any errors, feel free to create an issue, I will look into it.
+This project is not being supported anymore.
+Feel free to create a fork.

+> [!NOTE]
+> A similar project may be redone in the future, but I cannot handle my 2 years-old code, it is too messy...
+(Some variables are named after a different platform even!)

 # WWSHC

+> [!WARNING]
+> WebWeave has changed its UI, this is not working anymore.

 This is an unofficial module to control WWS (https://wwschool.de; Also other Services using WebWeaver Software) via python code.
 (It is planned to also make a GUI HackClient; takes may only a few more months)

 ## PIP

+> [!WARNING]
+> This does not work.

 * Install 0.0.11 via pip: `pip install wwshc==0.0.11`
 * Or see at [PyPi.org](https://pypi.org/project/wwshc/0.0.11/)